 Fort à la Corne

 properties

-Balance - December 31, 2016 \$ 615
+Balance - December 31, 2017 \$ 599

-Revisions in estimate and change in discount rate (25)
+Revisions in estimate and change in discount rate -

-Unwinding of discount 9
+Unwinding of discount 12

-Long term portion - December 31, 2017 \$ 599
+Long term portion - December 31, 2018 \$ 611

-The environmental rehabilitation provision represents the Company's share of the present value of decommissioning and rehabilitation costs related to exploration and evaluation work conducted on the above properties to date.
-The Company expects to rehabilitate certain drill pads and exploration and evaluation areas over the next five years.
+The environmental rehabilitation provision represents the Company's share of the present value of decommissioning and rehabilitation costs related to exploration and evaluation work conducted on the above properties by the Company to date.
+The Company expects to rehabilitate certain historical drill pads and exploration and evaluation areas over the next five years.
 These provisions have been created based on the Company's internal estimates.
 Assumptions are based on the current economic environment and are believed to be a reasonable basis to estimate the future liability.
 However, actual rehabilitation costs will ultimately depend upon future market prices for the necessary work required.
-Furthermore, the timing of the decommissioning and rehabilitation is dependent upon if and when development of these exploration and evaluation properties takes place in the future.
-The provision was determined using a discount rate of 1.9% (December 31, 2016 - 1.1%).
-The Company estimates its total undiscounted future decommissioning and reclamation costs to be \$665 thousand (December 31, 2016 - \$629 thousand).
+Furthermore, the timing of the decommissioning and rehabilitation is dependent upon certain factors.
+These factors include, but are not limited to, further exploration and evaluation work performed on the properties; level of decommissioning and reclamation may be required by regulators in the future; as well as if and when development of these exploration and evaluation properties takes place in the future.
+The provision was determined using a discount rate of 1.9% (December 31, 2017 - 1.9%).
+The Company estimates its total undiscounted future decommissioning and reclamation costs to be \$665 thousand (December 31, 2017 - \$665 thousand).

-The Company's share of the environmental rehabilitation provision for the Buffalo Hills-JV is 0 (December 31, 2016 - 0).
+The Company's share of the environmental rehabilitation provision for the Buffalo Hills-JV is \$0 (December 31, 2017 - \$0).